Sirturo 100 mg tablets

 SIRTURO should be taken orally with food, as administration with food increases oral bioavailability by about 2-fold (see section 5.2).

-SIRTURO 100 mg tablets should be swallowed whole with water.
+SIRTURO 100 mg tablets should be swallowed whole with water and taken with food.

 4.3 Contraindications